mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 Falcon brings several advantages over other approaches to signature suites:

-- Post quantum secure as long as the NTRU-SIS problem remains intractable.
+- Post-quantum secure as long as the NTRU-SIS problem remains intractable.
 - Compactness: Falcon aims at minimum signature plus public key sizes.
 This should be contrasted with hash-based signature schemes (e.g. SPHINCS+), which minimizes public key sizes but suffer from long signatures, and multivariate quadratic schemes, which minimizes signatures sizes but suffers from long public keys.
 It also offers substantially shorter signatures than other lattice schemes while public keys are about the same size.
 - Efficiency: Falcon can produce thousands of signatures per second on a common computer, while verification is up to ten times faster.
 The operations in Falcon have O(n log n) complexity for degree n.
-- Side-channel resistance: Falcon used to have an important limitation regarding side-channel attacks due to the hardness of implementing discrete Gaussian sampling over the integers in constant-time, a gap that has been recently filled in the literature.
+- Side-channel resistance: Falcon may still have an important limitation regarding side-channel attacks due to the hardness of implementing discrete Gaussian sampling over the integers in constant-time.
+This gap that may have recently filled, but is under active investigation.

 ## Core Operations